 Instead, it was more like a war zone.
 Never have I been on a trek where so many people were returning not only shivering and covered in mud, but crying, limping, and bleeding!
 We had journeyed to Rainbow Mountain in the pouring rain, which transitioned to sleet and then snow, the higher we climbed.
 But it wasn’t just the weather conditions that made it such a horrible hike.
 It was the bad weather combined with irresponsible guides, unprepared hikers, and horrendous trail conditions that made this one of the worst treks we’ve ever been on.

 While Rainbow Mountain may look beautiful in the photos, we recommend NOT to pursue this hike if it’s been raining and/or until trail improvements are made.
-It’s not just a strenuous trek, it’s dangerous, as evidence by the many people we witnessed hobbling back to their tourist shuttle.
+It’s not just a strenuous trek, it can be downright dangerous, as evidence by the many people we witnessed hobbling back to their tourist shuttle.

 Not only that, but the beautiful and fragile alpine environment is getting completely demolished by the hoards of eager hikers who make the journey to Rainbow Mountain.
 I’m ashamed at the fact that we too personally destroyed a bit of the Andes during our trek to Rainbow Mountain, while attempting to not become the mountain’s latest casualty.

 We wrote this post in an effort to expose the less glamorous side of Rainbow Mountain Peru and to give caution to anyone considering trekking there in the rain.
-In our opinion, a rainy trek to Rainbow Mountain simply is not worth it.
+In our opinion, a rainy or snowy trek to Rainbow Mountain absolutely not worth pursuing.

 Have Realistic Expectations About Rainbow Mountain

-First, you must understand that seeing Rainbow Mountain in person is NOT like the tourism posters.
+First, you must understand that seeing Rainbow Mountain in person is NOT like the tourism brochures handed out in Cusco.
 Those are blatant lies.

-Rainbow Mountain Peru may look amazing on tourism brochures, but you must realize those pictures have been photoshopped so heavily to enhance the colors that they have become completely unrealistic.
-Many of the Rainbow Mountain pictures you see posted on Instagram have likewise been greatly manipulated.
+Rainbow Mountain Peru may look amazing on tourism posters, but you must realize those pictures have been photoshopped so heavily to enhance the colors that they have become completely unrealistic.
+Here’s a good one we picked up in Cusco.

-Yes, there still is most definitely some color to these mountains when you visit them in person.
-But it’s much more subdued than what you see in most photos.
+Meanwhile many of the Rainbow Mountain pictures you see posted on Instagram have likewise been heavily filtered, saturated, and greatly manipulated.
+Yes, there is most definitely some color to these mountains when you visit them in person.
+There’s no denying that.
+And many visitors do find it to be an amazing sight under good weather conditions.
+But you should just have realistic expectations that the colors will be more subdued than what you see in most photos.
 Don’t expect a cartoon-like mountain bursting with color.
 That simply does not exist.

 You can actually play a fun game on Instagram by searching the hashtag #RainbowMountain to find those who have done the most ridiculous editing to their photos.
 Some pics are downright laughable.
 This is one of the better ones I saw posted today.